aws-amplify/amplify-swift/CONTRIBUTING.md

 - Coding style (abbreviated):
     - In general, follow the style of the code around you
     - 4 space indentation
-    - 120 characters wide
+    - 100 characters wide
     - Every change requires a new or updated unit test/integ test
     - If you change customer facing APIs, make sure to update the documentation above the interface and include a reason for the breaking change in your PR comments
     - Try to maintain a single feature/bugfix per pull request.
-It's okay to introduce a little bit of housekeeping changes along the way, but try to avoid conflating multiple features.
+It's okay to introduce a little bit of housekeeping changes along the way, but don't conflate multiple features.
 Eventually all these are going to go into a single commit, so you can use that to frame your scope.

 ### Step 5: Commit